gtiosclub/Weather-App-Tutorial/P3/part3.md

 ### Next Time

 Awesome!
 Now we have added connections for both the labels and the bar button item to Swift code.
-In the next parts, we will be using the DarkSky API to obtain weather data and show it in our newly created UI!
+In the next parts, we will be using the Dark Sky API to obtain weather data and show it in our newly created UI!